 Lack of knowledge surrounding HIV and sexual health, inadequate healthcare, and intravenous drug use contribute to 16,900 new infections each year .

-Malaria is also a significant threat and a major contributor to child mortality – nearly 7% of Burmese children do not live to see their fifth birthday.
-Maternal and child mortality indicators in conflict areas of Burma are amongst the worst in the world.
+Malaria is also a significant threat and a major contributor to child mortality – nearly 7% of children do not live to see their fifth birthday.
+Maternal and child mortality indicators in conflict areas of Myanmar are amongst the worst in the world.

 The main focuses of our work are: